rollkit/docs/tutorials/celestia-da.md

  Your DA AUTH_TOKEN is eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJwdWJsaWMiLCJyZWFkIiwid3JpdGUiXX0.cSrJjpfUdTNFtzGho69V0D_8kyECn9Mzv8ghJSpKRDE
 ```

-Lastly, let's set up the namespace to be used for posting data on Celestia:
+Next, let's set up the namespace to be used for posting data on Celestia:

 ```bash
 DA_NAMESPACE=00000000000000000000000000000000000000000008e5f679bf7116cb